JiwoonKim/CS50-NOTES/README.md

 - credit: a program that determines whether a provided credit card number is valid according to Luhn’s algorithm (If valid, print the which company it belongs to:American Express, MasterCard, or Visa).
   > learned how to use various math functions and operators to interact with numeral values.

-  --the less comfortable version was to implement cash.c which was a program that calculates the minimum number of coins required to give a user change)
+    - the less comfortable version was to implement cash.c which was a program that calculates the minimum number of coins required to give a user change.
-  > learned how to implement a greedy algorithm and know how to handle the inherent imprecision of floating-point values
+      > learned how to implement a greedy algorithm and how to handle the inherent imprecision of floating-point values.

 ## Pset2: crack
 > Initially, solved